 "Anytime you express your candid opinion depending on what you say, you are either tagged as New Patriotic Party (NPP) or National Democratic Congress (NDC) activist.

-"The Christian community is not happy about this mayhem, intimidation, antagonism and political animosity among the political parties.
+"The Christian community is not happy about this mayhem, intimidation, antagonism and political animosity among the political parties.we are advising our members to shun from politicians who engage in personality attacks and other undemocratic tendencies.
+Ghanaians need peace and stability to develop."

 He urged Government to resource the EC adequately, avoid interfering with the operations of the EC and create a level playing field for political engagement of all flag bearers and political parties.